Chevy Spark years to avoid — most common problems

 Things didn’t get much better in the years that followed due to a large amount of CVT problems that occurred with the introduction of this transmission type in a Chevy Spark.
 Because of all this, it’s best to avoid the automatic Chevy Spark and go for a 5-speed manual.
 The CVT transmission also got a bit better in the fourth generation.

 The airbag system is essential for driving safety in every car and the same goes for Chevy Spark.
-Sadly, many of the model years struggled with the airbag system and mainly include the third-gen Spark, but some problems were present for the fourth-gen model as well.
+Sadly, many of the model years struggled with the airbag system mainly including the third-gen Spark, but some problems were present for the fourth-gen model as well.

 There were four recalls regarding airbags alone, so that makes it nearly half of the total problems that drivers have had with the Spark.
 Some problems were quite dangerous such as the improperly placed passenger-side airbag weld that prevented the airbag from deploying in case of an accident.